ERP Modules: Types, Features, Categories & Examples

 ERP Functional Modules

-Finance modules in ERP
+1. Finance Module in ERP

 Financial modules of ERP are one of the central core ERP modules.
 It records transactions in the general ledger accounts.
 In addition, this module generates financial statements for external reporting purposes.

-ERP Finance Module – 7 types of reports and valuable features
+ERP Finance Module – 7 Types of Reports and Valuable Features

-HR(Human Resources) Module
+2. HR (Human Resources) Module

 It facilitates employee recruiting, hiring, and training.
 This module also includes payroll and benefits.

-ERP HR Module – 6 HRM submodules & Features Explained
+ERP HR Module – 6 HRM Submodules & Features Explained

-Production Module
+3. Production Module

 It maintains production information.
 This module will help plan, schedule, and record production activities.

-ERP Production Planning Module (features, types, objectives)
+ERP Production Planning Module (Features, Types, Objectives)

 • Identifying potential suppliers